The municipal office is being renovated to better serve our growing community.

-The municipal office, centrally located in Coldstream, was constructed in 1987, along with the Coldstream Community Centre to which is it connected.
-The original office was 12,000 ft2 and was expanded to 15,500 ft2 with an addition in 2003 (office only, not including the community centre).
+The municipal office, centrally located in Coldstream, was constructed in 1987, along with the Coldstream Community Centre to which it is connected.
+The original office expanded with an addition in 2003 (office only, not including the community centre).

 The municipality is continuing to grow and this space no longer meets the needs of current (or future) operations.

 Middlesex Centre is undertaking a two-year project to expand and renovate the municipal office to 21,000 ft2.
 Construction will see the following completed:

 - Phases 2 – Construction - An addition of approximately 6,000 ft2 will be added in two parts.
 One will become the new home of the building, engineering and planning departments, and one part will see a new, larger Council Chambers.